BenjaminCharlton/Aspire4Wasm/README.md

         });
     });
 ```
-## For a web API with a hosted Blazor WebAssembly client (or a Blazor United app with default rendermode of `InteractiveAuto`)
+## QuickStart For a web API with a hosted Blazor WebAssembly client (or a Blazor United app with default rendermode of `InteractiveAuto`)
-See the sample app here: https://github.com/BenjaminCharlton/Aspire4Wasm.Samples.Hosted

 Note that, even with the new "Blazor United" template, as soon as you select `InteractiveAuto` as the default rendermode for your Blazor Web App project, it ceases to be "united".
 It will be divided into two projects, just like a hosted WebAssembly project.
 I'm not saying that's wrong.
 It just does.
 Aspire4Wasm works the same way for both.
 ### In your AppHost project